Feature Photo: CBS Television, Public domain, via Wikimedia Commons

 Although 1965 saw a year of hits from Chad & Jeremy, this was also the year the duo’s momentum paused when Jeremy acted in the London stage production The Passion Flower Hotel.
 Hoping to regain the duo’s momentum, Chad & Jeremy performed and recorded again in 1966.
 In the US, the duo was more popular than in their home nation as they continued producing music.
 The peak years of Chad & Jeremy were, however, between 1964 and 1966, with “Distant Shores” becoming the final single for the duo to crack into the top forty of the US Billboard Hot 100 chart.

-It was also during the mid-1960s that Chad & Jeremy made several appearances on television, usually as guest stars on episodes of The Dick Van Dyke Show and The Patty Duke Show.
-At one point, Chad & Jeremy faced the possibility of having their sitcom titled Paleface, but it was an idea that never materialized into anything more than that.
+It was also during the mid-1960s that Chad & Jeremy made several television appearances, usually as guest stars on episodes of The Dick Van Dyke Show and The Patty Duke Show.
+At one point, Chad & Jeremy considered a sitcom titled Paleface, but it was an idea that never materialized beyond that.
 Between the two,

 Going Separate Ways

 In 1967, Chad & Jeremy released Of Cabbages and Kings, an album with a more psychedelic flair than their usual soft-folk style.
-Following it was the 1968 release of The Ark.
-Although both received great reviews from music critics, not enough fans were interested in turning them into successful sellers.
+Following it was the 1968 release of The Ark..
+Although both received strong reviews from music critics, not enough fans were interested in buying them to make them successful sellers.
 In addition to these two albums, the duo collaborated on a soundtrack to the movie Three in the Attic.
-Not long after this, 1968 witnessed Chad & Jeremy opting to go their separate ways to embark on solo projects.
-The dissolution of this working relationship occurred after both men grew tired of corporate expectations and were no longer interested in accommodating.
+Not long after this, in 1968, Chad & Jeremy opted to go their separate ways to embark on solo projects.
+The dissolution of this working relationship occurred after both men grew tired of corporate expectations and no longer wished to accommodate.

-Chad & Jeremy did, however, reunite in 1982 to record Chad Stuart & Jeremy Clyde as an album.
-There were plans for an album in 1984, but financial issues caused by the record label Rocshire Records prevented this.
-Not only did the two reunite as musical performers but as actors as well.
+Chad & Jeremy did, however, reunite in 1982 to record an album under the name Chad Stuart & Jeremy Clyde.
+There were plans for an album in 1984, but financial issues with the record label Rocshire Records prevented it.
+Not only did the two reunite as musical performers, but also as actors.
 Finally, the duo’s show, Pump Boys and Dinettes, ran from 1984 until 1985.
-The duo continued performing together until 1987, seeming to reach an agreement to slow down that wouldn’t see the two perform again until 2002.
+The duo continued performing together until 1987, seemingly reaching an agreement to slow down, and wouldn’t perform again until 2002.
 The duo continued, off and on, until Chad Stuart retired in 2016.
 Four years later, he was laid to rest due to complications from pneumonia.

 Chad & Jeremy Legacy